bkoscar/bkoscar/README.md

 # About me

-1. I studied mathematics and recently work at Intel as a Machine Learning Engineer.
+1. I studied mathematics and recently work at Intel as a Machine Learning Engineer in Machine Learning.

 2. I have experience working with Machine Learning and Deep Learning.